-Write a function which takes a tuple and returns a its last 2 elements.
+Write a function which takes a tuple and returns its last element.

-Write a function which takes a tuple and returns its element before the last.
+Write a function which takes a tuple and one integer, t and i, and returns element of t with index i.

 def return_char(s, n):